 - Remind yourself of how good you feel after you finish a workout.

 Even people who devote an hour a day to some type of workout sometimes forget to move the rest of the day.
-Sitting for long periods of time is never good for your body—even if you get that hour of scheduled exercise each day.
-Yep, that’s right; your workout does not give you permission to slip into the land of the sedentary until your next workout.
+Sitting for long periods is never good for your body—even if you get that hour of scheduled exercise each day.
+Yep, that’s right; your workout does not permit you to slip into the land of the sedentary until your next workout.

 The more you move each day, the better (just another reason why activity trackers are all the rage—because they encourage you to get more steps in and move more).